j5155/Documentation/src/pid/test.md

 ## Purpose

-After completing the tuning of all PIDs, it’s important to validate the overall performance of your robot under real-world conditions.
+After completing the tuning of all PIDFs and tuning centripetal scaling, it’s important to validate the overall performance of your robot under real-world conditions.
 This step ensures that your robot follows paths accurately and smoothly.

 ---

 ## Recommended Tests

-### 1. StraightBackAndForth
-- This test evaluates the robot’s ability to move forward and backward in a straight line without deviating laterally or rotating unnecessarily.
-- Look for:
-    - Minimal oscillations.
-    - Accurate stopping points.

-### 2. CurvedBackAndForth
-- This test assesses the robot’s handling of curved paths, focusing on centripetal corrections.
-- Look for:
-    - Smooth trajectory along the curve.
-    - Proper centripetal corrections (neither over-correcting nor under-correcting).

-### 3. Circle
+### 1. Circle
 - The **Circle** test is primarily for fun but can also be used to observe the robot’s handling of continuous curves.
 - Look for:
     - Smooth and consistent movement along the circular trajectory.

+### 2. Triangle
+- The **Triangle** test evaluates the robot’s ability to navigate sharp turns and straight segments.
+- It will drive in a triangular path, starting at the bottom-middle vertex.

-### 4. Custom Paths
+### 3. Custom Paths
 - Create custom paths to test the robot’s performance in scenarios closer to match conditions.
 - Look for:
     - Consistency across different types of paths.
     - Smooth transitions between path segments.
-###

 ---